-In 2021, the District entered into an agreement to provide annual financial information consisting of its audits and supplemental schedules pursuant to Section (d)(2) of Rule 15c2-12, beginning with such information for the fiscal year ended September 30, 2021.
-The District has complied in all material respects with such agreement.
+The District previously entered into two agreements to provide annual financial information pursuant to Rule 15c2-12, beginning with such information for the fiscal year ended September 30, 2021.
+The District has complied in all material respects with such agreements.